-SLOC UK profit after tax for 2020, per the financial statements prepared in accordance with International Accounting Standards ("IAS") in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board: £38 million (2019: £41 million).
+SLOC UK profit after tax for 2021, per the financial statements prepared in accordance with International Accounting Standards ("IAS") in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board: £32 million (2020: £38 million).

-The Covid-19 pandemic has had a profound effect on markets and the economy, both in the UK and globally.
+The Covid-19 pandemic has continued to create uncertainty in markets, longevity, morbidity and the economy, both in the UK and globally.
 During the year, the solvency position has remained resilient and in excess of risk appetite.
-The solvency position continues to be monitored regularly as the impact of the pandemic continues into 2021.
-Section A.1.3 Covid-19 describes the operational response to the pandemic and the impact on the Risk Management System ("RMS") is described in Section C.7.5 Covid-19.
+Section A.1.3 Covid-19 describes the operational response to the pandemic and the impact on the Risk Management System ("RMS") is described in Section C.7.4 Covid-19.